harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/customize-scan-image.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Harness maintains a [set of scan images](https://console.cloud.google.com/gcr/images/gcr-prod/global/harness?tab=vulnz) for popular tools such as Semgrep, OWASP, SonarQube, Snyk, and Veracode.
+Harness maintains a [set of public scanner images](https://console.cloud.google.com/gcr/images/gcr-prod/global/harness?tab=vulnz) for popular tools such as Semgrep, OWASP, SonarQube, Snyk, and Veracode.
 Harness seeks to  keep these images as small and as lightweight as possible, and to minimize the number of vulnerabilities in each image.
 This means that you might want to extend an image with additional layers to scan a specific type of target.
-You can easily add packages such as Node, Ruby, and Maven to a scanner image and then run the image in STO.
+You can easily add packages such as Node, Ruby, and Maven to a scanner image and then run the custom container in STO.

 ### Important notes